Canal Panda: Launch in Spain and Portugal

 In November 1995, United International Holdings (UIH), ABC's parent company - Capital Cities/ABC, cable company Multitel (Spain), and Grupo Urbina bought the Spanish cable broadcaster TPS, to jointly expolit channels for the Spanish and Portuguese markets.
 TPS already distributed four channels to Spanish cable companies.
 UIH, Capital Cities/ABC and Urbina all held 30% and Multitel held 10% of the company.
 Combined, the companies had an investment plan of 4 Billion Spanish pesetas over three years.
 Panda Club was going to be launched as a standalone channel for both markets.
 On February 9, 1996, The Walt Disney Company completed its acquisition of ABC/Capital Cities, which included ABC's 30% stake in TPS (with the proposed Panda Club channel in Spain and Portugal), DIC Entertainment and the Panda Club blocks in China and India.

 Canal Panda started operations under the name Panda Club on 1 April 1996 on cable operators in Spain and Portugal, broadcasting fully in Spanish for approximately nineteen hours a day.
+Playout was done from Miami, which shared decisions with the office in Spain.